PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 ## Program Description
 This is a multi-game version of [AutoHost-Rolling](AutoHost-Rolling.md).

-> **Don’t use this program until you have used AutoHost-Rolling and are familiar with all its options.
+> **Don't use this program until you have used AutoHost-Rolling and are familiar with all its options.
 This program is significantly more complicated to setup.**

 This program will auto-host across multiple game saves with different user profiles.
 In short, you specify a list of user profiles and auto-host settings.
 The program will then run down this list and auto-host each game accordingly.
 Once it has finished hosting everything on the list, it starts from the beginning again.